By Rick Steves

 Single-country France Rail Pass: Also covers direct TGV service to Barcelona, Turin, and Milan with normal (domestic) TGV reservation fees ($10–50).
-While the multi-country passes for France allow travel within a two-month period, this pass covers for 3–9 days within a one-month window.
-Note that adding extra days on this pass, at about $20–30/day, is significantly cheaper than doing so on a multi-country pass.
-Also: While this pass offers a senior discount (for travelers 60 and older) on first-class passes, those traveling with at least one other person will save more by getting a saverpass (and even more by getting a second-class pass).
+Note that adding extra days on this pass, at about $20–30/day, is significantly cheaper than doing so on a multi-country pass — but that this pass is valid for just one month after you’ve activated it (whereas multi-country passes offer a two-month window).
+Also: While this pass offers a senior discount (for travelers 60 and older) on first-class passes, seniors traveling with at least one other person will save more by getting a saverpass (and even more by getting a second-class pass).

 Benelux–France Eurail Pass: "Benelux" = Belgium, Netherlands, and Luxembourg.
 Valid on Thalys trains between Amsterdam, Brussels, or Cologne and Paris, but only with a seat reservation, which costs an additional $40–95.
 If you expect to be taking several long train trips in France, however, this pass can still save you money (since French trains require either a reasonably priced extra reservation fee, or none at all).
 Still, be aware that both the Thalys trains and TGV trains limit the number of seat reservations sold to rail-pass holders — reserve as far ahead as you can.

 France–Italy Eurail Pass: Does not cover night trains between Italy and Paris, and direct daytime connections on this route require a substantial reservation fee ($41 in first class, $26 in second), and sell out fairly far in advance.
 See our further advice on Paris–Italy trains.